MicrosoftDocs/dynamics365smb-docs/business-central/admin-job-queues-schedule-tasks.md

 ## The My Job Queue part

 The **My Job Queue** part on your Role Center shows the job queues entries that you've started but aren't finished.
 By default the part isn't displayed, but you can add it to your Role Center.
-To learn more about personlization, go to [Personalize Your Workspace](ui-personalization-user.md).
+To learn more about personalization, go to [Personalize Your Workspace](ui-personalization-user.md).

 The part shows the following information: